-- Eco-friendly cars that run on electricity save gas.
+- Eco-friendly cars that run on electricity help the environment.

 - I know someone whose father served in World War II.

-- Making noise when he eats is the main reason why Sue does not like to eat with her brother.
+- The slurping noise he makes is the main reason why Sue does not like to eat soup with her brother.

 - The kids who were called first will have the best chance of getting a seat.